thoughtbot/bourbon/readme.md

 This will delete the bourbon directory and regenerate it.

-To output properly, Bourbon must be explicitly required (`-r`) by Sass at the command line:
+*Sass Watch:* To output properly, Bourbon must be explicitly required (`-r`) by Sass at the command line:

     # Example (project root directory)
     sass --watch stylesheets/sass:stylesheets -r ./stylesheets/sass/bourbon/lib/bourbon.rb

-In this case, you will need to import the mixins at the beginning of your stylesheet:
+You will need to import the mixins at the beginning of your stylesheet(s):

     @import 'bourbon/bourbon';